 The work I make is often constructed from individual elements, crafted from molten glass.
 Here the geometric components are fused into a partial hemisphere.
 The cell-like elements form an organic yet architecturally inspired structure.
 With multiple imperfect lenses distorting and magnifying our experience.
 This work continues the development of sculptural objects, using multiple glass elements to build larger tensile forms.
 The process of making the glass elements is pared back.
 The individual yet incrementally similar elements are amassed.
 Then fused into these simplified geometric forms, or set into these architecturally inspired stainless armatures.

 The objects describe intersecting and vanishing lines.
 Whilst the sheltered spaces beckon, defined by the glass facets and molten edges in these arching and reaching forms.
 This work draws upon an ongoing fascination with the structure and architecture of biological growth.
-Where the scaffolding of similar cellular forms describe fascinating and complex structures.
-This body of work, addresses a broad confluence of techniques.
-The inspiration behind these works merges my interests in minimalist modern architecture, whilst juxtaposing this with a fascination for the (at times microscopic) architecture of growth in plants.
-With this work I am very interested in achieving a hybrid blown and cast feel to these glass forms.
+Where the scaffolding of similar cellular forms describe fascinating and complex structures. |

 Matthew CurtisArchives